 Why Altstadt matters in this context

-Altstadt is central, dense, cultural, and often easier to plan on foot than people expect.
-In practice that means: if you are planning something here, do not rely on spectacle or an all-day program, but on rhythm, quality of staying there, and clear routes.
-For teens, that is often more important than any single tip.
-Haus der Natur and Museum der Moderne are the strongest official references here.
+Altstadt is central, dense, and often easier to plan on foot than people expect.
+For teens, that means: do not rely on spectacle or an all-day program, but on rhythm, staying quality, and clear routes.
+Because the old town gets crowded quickly, you need more clarity here than in many other districts.

 The stronger lens is not attraction, but friction